Makiato1999/Makiato1999/README.md

 ### 👋 About Me

-Hi, I'm **Shawn**, a Computing and Software Engineering graduate student at McMaster University 🇨🇦, with **one year of experience** through two Software Engineer internships.
+Hi, I'm **Makiato**, a Computing and Software Engineering graduate student at McMaster University 🇨🇦, with **one year of experience** through two Software Engineer internships.
 Currently seeking a **Software Engineer (new grad)** position in **Toronto** or **Shanghai**—excited to connect and collaborate on innovative projects!

 ---